jnccd/graph-draw-project/README.md

 #### Help

-This class contains a lot of helpful michellenious methods.
+This class contains a lot of helpful michellenious methods that are grouped in the code by comments.

 #### NodeProperty

-An instance of this class is saved for every ElkNode and contains needed additional information for the BinaryCheckPhase and the RTLayoutPhase.
+An instance of this class is saved for almost every ElkNode and contains needed additional information for the BinaryCheckPhase and the RTLayoutPhase.

 ### phases